-Prerequisites: MATH M03, MATH M03B, MATH M04B or 2 years of high school algebra or equivalent, and CHEM M12 or high school chemistry, all with a grade of C or better
+Prerequisites: MATH M03 or 2 years of high school algebra or equivalent, and CHEM M12 or high school chemistry, all with a grade of C or better

-First semester of general biology for majors.
 Introduces students to major biological themes and principles that are fundamental to an understanding of life processes in any field of biology today.
-Topics covered include the scientific process, biological chemistry, cellular biology, metabolism, life cycles, genetics, molecular biology, DNA technology, developmental genetics, and evolutionary processes.
-Students completing this course are prepared for the more advanced courses offered by the department.
+Includes the scientific process, experimental design, biological chemistry, prokaryotic and eukaryotic cell structure and function, cellular metabolism, cell reproduction and its controls, cell communication, genetics, molecular biology, DNA technology and evolutionary processes.
+Students cannot complete both BIOL M02A and BIOL M02AH courses because credit will only be awarded to the first course completed.
 Applies to Associate Degree.
 Transfer credit: CSU; UC